Cross-Modal Causal Intervention for Medical Report Generation: Experiment

-Furthermore, in Table~\ref{tab:ablation_baseline}, Baseline$^{w\blacklozenge \bullet}$ is significantly worse than baseline on the MIMIC-CXR dataset, e.g., 0.101 $\to$ 0.070 for BLEU-4, while still keeping performance improvement on IU-Xray dataset.
+Furthermore, in Table~\ref{tab:ablation_baseline}, Baseline$^{w\blacklozenge \bullet}$ is significantly worse than baseline on MIMIC-CXR, e.g., 10.1 $\to$ 7.0 for BLEU-4, while still keeping performance improvement on IU-Xray dataset.
 This validates the significant feature complexity from the large-scale MIMIC-CXR dataset leads to unstable probability distribution estimation with causal intervention.
-Meanwhile, we find that the VLP can substantially boost the performance of the baseline, e.g., 0.148 $\to$ 0.170, 0.101 $\to$ 0.106 for BLEU-4 on IU-Xray and MIMIC-CXR datasets, respectively.
-The improvement is caused by the learned comprehensive concepts and context in the pre-training and the cross-modal features alignment stage, which shows the importance of VLP.
+Meanwhile, the \red{RadCARE} can substantially boost the performance of the baseline, e.g., 14.8 $\to$ 17.0, 10.1 $\to$ 10.6 for BLEU-4 on IU-Xray and MIMIC-CXR datasets, respectively.
+The improvement is caused by the learned comprehensive concepts and context in the pre-training and the cross-modal features alignment stage, which shows the importance of \red{RadCARE}.
 Similarly, The Rough-L is also barely improved due to the features' complexity and long sequence from the MIMIC-CXR dataset.
 For example, although AlignTransformer achieves the same score of the Rough-L as CA on the MIMIC-CXR, it outperforms CA on all other metrics.